s8aH/FileVault/README.md

 ## Description

-This application is designed to compensate for the limitations of the current version of Mac's FileVault, which can be time-consuming to set up and can slow down the computer due to its encryption process.
+This application is designed to compensate for the limitations of the current version of Mac's FileVault, which can be time-consuming to set up and can slow down the computer as it encrypts an entire hard drive.
 The application is a faster and more efficient encryption process using advanced algorithms while minimizing any negative impact on computer performance.

 The application utilizes the powerful AES-256 encryption algorithm to create a secure vault in which files and directories containing sensitive data can be stored.